 Finally I am not doing an MBA to get ahead in the rat race or to earn like an investment banker.

 Instead for me it’s another new academic and professional journey of bettering myself professionally and personally.
 At the end it’s my family business I would be coming back to in the long term.

 Working with MBA admissions consultants

-So wishing all you bschool aspirants a very good luck.
-Final words of wisdom from an old “winning” horse:
+So wishing all you b-school aspirants a very good luck.
+Here are some final words of wisdom from an old “winning” horse!

 MBA application tips

-4> Be confident. “adcoms are; not dying to reject you, but trying to understand you”.
+Adcoms are not dying to reject you, but trying to understand you.

 This is ‘bblast’ (my forum name) signing off from the GMAT & bschool application arena, a very hearty thanks to MBA Crystal Ball team and all my friends/family/mentors from BTG, GMAT Club as well as Pagalguy.